LEP Major Projects

 Local Growth Fund Investment = £0.07m (Staffordshire County Council)

-The funding helped to deliver off-site infrastructure works to provide accesses to the site, paving the way for future development.
+£72k Local Growth Funding will help to deliver pre-work for off-site infrastructure works to provide appropriate access to the site, paving the way for future development.

 Harworth Estates recently secured land ownership of the full Chatterley Valley West site.
 Outputs will be claimed within the Ceramic Valley Enterprise Zone deliverables.